 What is the regulatory framework governing genetic discrimination in Canada?

-- Article 15 of the Canadian Charter of Rights and Freedoms guarantees equality and grants each person the right to not be subjected to discrimination.
+- Section 15 of the Canadian Charter of Rights and Freedoms guarantees equality and grants each person the right to not be subjected to discrimination.
 However, the Charter does not apply to the disputes between individuals.
 It applies only to state actors (disputes between people and institutions).

 - The Canadian Human Rights Act protects individuals against discrimination based on disability (Art.
 3) and could therefore protect individuals whose genetic information reveals the risk of disease and therefore perceived or imputed disability.
 However, it is not explicit and the burden is placed on the individual to prove discrimination.